msuganthan/aws-solution-architect/docs/17-elastic-load-balancer.md

   * Uses Server Name Indication(SNI) to make it work
 * Network Load Balancer(v2)
   * Supports multiple listeners with multiple SSL certificates
+  * Uses Server Name Indication(SNI) to make it work

 **The Rules of Traffic**